 Dr. Bai's research interests include operations research and applied optimization and simulation modeling.
 She has applied analytics and modeling methodologies to a variety of areas including traffic assignment, congestion pricing, transportation and logistics and supply chain management, electric vehicles charging infrastructure design, demand respose in smart grid and healthcare logistics.
 Her research has appeared in top-tier international journals including Operations Research, Networks, Operations Research Letters, IISE Transactions, Energy Systems, among others.
 Dr. Bai's research has been funded by National Science Foundation's (NSF) Industry-University Cooperative Research Centers (I/UCRC) programs, Federal Highway Adminstrations (FHWA) through Kentucky DOT, U.S. Economic Development Agencey and numerous industry sponsors such as GE Appliance, Humana Foundation and Tennessee Valley Authority.

 Since joining the Unviersity of Louisville, Dr. Bai has taught courses in Probability and Statistics for Engineers, Operations Research Methods, Models and Analysis of Logistical Systems, and Stochastic Operations Research Methods.
-She has been voted multiple times as "Faculty Favorites" by students at UofL.
+She has been voted multiple times as "Faculty Favorites" by students, and is the recipient of the 2021 Provost's Award for an Exemplary Director of Graduate Studies at UofL.

 - B.S. in Computational Mathematics, Inner Mongolia University, 1994